Trust Registration in Delhi

 How Long Does Charitable Trust Registration Take in Delhi?

 The process of charitable trust registration in Delhi typically takes 15 to 25 working days from the time all documents are submitted and the trust deed is drafted.
-The actual Sub-Registrar appointment for executing the deed may take 3 to 7 days depending on availability.
-SetupFiling.in coordinates the entire process to minimise delays.
+The actual Sub-Registrar appointment for executing the deed may take 3 to 7 days depending on availability. setupfiling.in coordinates the entire process to minimise delays.

 What Is the Minimum Corpus for a Trust in Delhi?